 - How do I order records for viewing in person?

-If you have booked online follow the ordering instructions on the booking link and email us your order or order yourself through our catalogue.
+If you have booked online follow the ordering instructions on the booking link and email us your order.
 Alternatively, if you book via phone please notify staff of the records you would like to view and staff will order these on your behalf.
 Records you wish to view must be pre-ordered at least 24 hours in advance of your visit.
 You will not be able to order records for same-day viewing.

 Some records are stored at our secondary repository and are subject to increased retrieval times.
 Staff will advise where this is the case and arrange an appropriate booking time.